arkona-technologies/telemetry-template/README.md

 As a very rough recommendation there are two scenarios:

-Small installations like up to 8 blades with the default configuration can be monitored by a mid range PC, roughly: {cpu: i5/Ryzen 5, ram: 16GB RAM, disk: SSD with 100GB space}.
+Small installations like up to __8__ blades with the default configuration can be monitored by a mid range PC.
+- __roughly at least__: {cpu: __i5/Ryzen 5__, ram: __16GB RAM__, disk: __SSD__ with __200GB__ space}.

-Bigger installations like up to ~40 blades or more* with the default configuration can be monitored by a higher range PC {i7/i9/Ryzen 7/Ryzen 9, 64GB RAM, SSD raid with 300GB space}.
-It scales better with more cores/threads than pure clock speed.
-64GB of RAM are not needed, but 32GB could be right at the edge without any in-mem handling for the database, and therefore not recommended for that scenario.
+Bigger installations like __40__ blades or more** with the default configuration can be monitored by a higher range PC or server.

+- __roughly at least__: {cpu: __i7/i9/Ryzen 7/Ryzen 9/__,ram: __64GB RAM__,disks: __SSD raid10 with 500GB__ space}.
+   - It scales better with more cores/threads than pure clock speed.
+Server CPUs with more cores (24+) are recommended.
+   - More RAM is better as the system responds much better the more it can hold data in memory

-> *Provided numbers are to be handled with caution.
-The lab has around 45 blades running, all being monitored on one server (32 core EPYC, 192GB RAM, SSD raid, data stored for 7d plus downsampled data for a year plus some other data and services with a load of 30GB RAM used, 140GB RAM cached for influx, 30% CPU in average and __*~300GB*__ of data in influx.
+> **Provided numbers are to be handled with caution as they can differ due to setup and usage.
+Our lab has around 45 blades running, all being monitored on one server (32 core EPYC, 192GB RAM, SSD raid10, data stored for 7d plus downsampled data for a year plus some other data and services with a load of 30GB RAM used, 140GB RAM cached for influx, 30% CPU in average and __*~300GB*__ of data in influx.

 ## Links